 Domestic partnerships

 All domestic business partnerships headquartered in the US must file Form 1065 annually.
-However, if a partnership does not receive income or incur expenses qualifying it to claim credits or deductions, it doesn’t need to file Form 1065.
+This requirement applies to any partnerships that have income, deductions, or credits to report.
+However, if a partnership does not receive income or incur expenses qualifying it to claim credits or deductions, it may not be required to file Form 1065.

 Nonprofit religious organizations with a 501(d) classification also file as a partnership.
 They are responsible for showing that profits were given to their members as dividends.